 Your child may also have impulsive ADHD symptoms that make them aggressive or goofy at inappropriate times.

-Entering a conversation at the “wrong” time is also an impulsive symptom of ADHD.
+Entering a conversation at the “wrong” time is also a common impulsive symptom of ADHD.

 The Negative Feedback Loop Of ADHD And Social Skills